jiminny/join-the-team/frontend-task.md

 3. Stack the channels with `user` on top, and `customer` below.

+4. Highlight the longest segment for each channel with a different colour.

 ## Coding Standards

 * Use git to version control the application